elmahio/documentation/docs/add-mcp-server-to-chatgpt.md

 ![ChatGPT Create app](images/mcp/chatgpt-create-app.png)

 - Click the **Create** button and ChatGPT will open a browser window, asking you to sign into elmah.io.
+- After signing in, you'll see a **Confirm access** screen showing the destination you'll be redirected to.
+Click **Continue** to proceed.
 - When signed in, the elmah.io MCP server is added and ready to use.